-The BTPC is a bypass isolation transfer switch with PowerCommand[®] Control (PC).
-The BTPC can be used in either utility-to-genset or utility-to-utility control applications.
+The BTPC is a bypass isolation transfer switch that can be used in either utility-to-genset or utility-to-utility control applications.

 BTPC BYPASS-ISOLATION TRANSFER SWITCH

 The transfer switch combines an automatic transfer switch, a manual bypass switch and a drawout isolation mechanism in one unit.